Resume of Bruce Van Sant

 Ragtag Jobs From Nine Years Old to 1960

-door-to-door sales, gardener, mason's helper, printer's boy, pin-setter, dishwasher, busboy, pizza and hoagie maker, all night country singer in fisherman's bar, bellhop, cannery machines operator, factory foreman, radiator rodder, truck driver, dry cement tanker loader, forklift driver, parking valet, doct. taxonomist
+door-to-door sales, gardener, mason's helper, printer's boy, pin-setter, dishwasher, busboy, pizza and hoagie maker, all night country singer in fisherman's bar, bellhop, cannery machines operator, factory foreman, radiator rodder, truck driver, dry cement tanker loader, forklift driver, parking valet, document taxonomist

 and a happy stint shilling for the tourists' Cha-Cha teacher at Bea Morley's 4 O'Clock night club.